Bausch + Lomb AllergiFlash eye drops pods

 Levocabastine

-You must talk to your doctor if you do not feel better or if you feel worse after 5 days.
+· You should contact your doctor if you do not feel any improvement or if you feel worse after 5 days.

-What is in this leaflet?
-1. What is ALLERGIFLASH 0.05% Eye Drops, Solution in Single-Dose Container and what is it used for?
+1. What is ALLERGIFLASH 0.05%, eye drops, solution in single-dose container and what is it used for?

 Pharmacotherapeutic group: Selective H1 antihistamine - ATC code: S01GX02

-This medication is used to treat the symptoms of an eye allergy (allergic conjunctivitis), which can be characterized by swollen, red, itchy, or watery eyes and/or eyelids.
+This medicine is used to treat the symptoms of an eye allergy (allergic conjunctivitis) characterized by swollen, red, itchy, or watery eyes and/or eyelids.

-You should consult your doctor if you do not feel better or if you feel worse after 5 days.
-2. WHAT YOU NEED TO KNOW BEFORE USING ALLERGIFLASH 0.05%, eye drops, solution in single-dose containers?
+You should contact your doctor if you do not feel any improvement or if you feel worse after 5 days.

-Never use ALLERGIFLASH 0.05%, eye drops, solution in single-dose containers:
+Never use ALLERGIFLASH 0.05%, eye drops solution in single-dose container:

-Talk to your doctor or pharmacist before using ALLERGIFLASH 0.05%, eye drops, solution in single-dose containers.
+Talk to your doctor or pharmacist before using ALLERGIFLASH 0.05%, eye drops, solution in single-dose container .

 Wearing contact lenses is not recommended during treatment.